Stirling-Tools/Stirling-PDF/README.md

 ### Other Operations

 - Add/generate/write signatures
+- Split by Size or PDF
 - Repair PDFs
 - Detect and remove blank pages
 - Compare two PDFs and show differences in text
 - Add images to PDFs
 - Compress PDFs to decrease their filesize (using OCRMyPDF)
 - Extract images from PDF
+- Remove images from PDF
 - Extract images from scans
+- Remove annotations
 - Add page numbers
 - Auto rename file by detecting PDF header text
 - OCR on PDF (using OCRMyPDF)